Your amount will be refunded to you in 1000002345 days – Every business ever.

 You would expect that the refund would reflect instantly in your account, right?
 Why then does it take so long?

-Let’s take you behind the scenes to see why payments fail, what are legitimate cases for refunds, what you should expect and do as a customer to get your refund.
+But if you’re a consumer, let’s take you behind the scenes to see why payments fail, what are legitimate cases for refunds, what you should expect and do as a customer to get your refund.

 Recommended read: Why Do Online Payments Fail?